-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-§41.207 — Initial Orientation of an Employer.
-Upon choosing to participate in the CDS option, an employer, and the DR, if applicable, must:
+Upon choosing to participate in the Consumer Directed Services (CDS) option, an employer, and the designated representative (DR), if applicable, must:

-(1) complete the initial orientation provided by the CDSA in the residence of the individual;
+complete the initial face-to-face orientation provided by the financial management services agency (FMSA) in the residence of the member;

-(2) complete and maintain a copy of Form 1736, Documentation of Employer Orientation, upon completion of the orientation;
+complete and maintain a copy of Form 1736, Documentation of Employer Orientation by Financial Management Services Agency, upon completion of the orientation;

-(3) complete Form 1735, Employer and Consumer Directed Services Agency Service Agreement, with the following required attachments:
+complete Form 1735, Employer and Financial Management Services Agency Service Agreement, with the program addendums, if applicable;

-(A) Form 1726, Relationship Definitions in Consumer Directed Services;
+complete Form 1726, Relationship Definitions in Consumer Directed Services;

-(B) as required by the individual's program, Form 1733, Employer and Employee Exemption from Nursing License for Certain Services, or Form 1585, Statement of Responsibilities for Consumer Directed Services; and
+as required by the member's program, complete Form 1733, Employer and Employee Exemption from Nursing Licensure for Certain Services Delivered through Consumer Directed Services, or Form 1585, Acknowledgement of Responsibility for Exemption from Nursing Licensure for Certain Services Delivered through Consumer Directed Services;

-(C) Form 1738, Rules Acknowledgment;
+complete Form 1728, Liability Acknowledgment;

-(4) submit completed original forms specified in paragraph (3) of this subsection to the CDSA within five calendar days after the date of the initial orientation; and
+submit completed original forms specified in this section to the FMSA within five business days after the date of the initial orientation; and

-(5) retain copies of completed documentation required by this section.
+retain copies of completed documentation required by this section.

-Upon receipt of the Consumer Directed Services (CDS) referral from the service coordinator, the CDS agency (CDSA) completes the initial employer orientation with the member, legally authorized representative (LAR) or designated representative (DR) in the member's residence.
-The CDSA provides an overview of the CDS option, including the rules and requirements of applicable government agencies, and the roles of the employer and the CDSA.
+Upon receipt of the CDS referral from the service coordinator, the FMSA completes the initial employer orientation with the member, legally authorized representative (LAR) or designated representative (DR) (if one is appointed) in the member's residence.
+The FMSA provides an overview of the CDS option, including the rules and requirements of applicable government agencies, and the roles of the employer and the FMSA.

+During the initial face-to-face orientation, the FMSA must also:

+explain the roles, rules and responsibilities that apply to a CDS employer, provider, FMSA, managed care organization (MCO) and state agencies, including:

+the employer budget based on the authorized service plan;

+the hiring process, including documents and forms to be completed for new employees; and

+managing paper and electronic timesheets, due dates, payday schedules, and disbursing employee payroll checks;

+review and leave with the employer and DR, if applicable, a printed document that clearly states the FMSA's:

+normal hours of operation;

+key persons to contact with issues or questions and how to contact these persons; and

+the complaint process, including how to file a complaint with the FMSA or about the FMSA;

+review Form 1735 and required addendums, emphasizing rule and policy requirements of the member's program, including:

+service definitions;

+provider qualifications;

+required documentation to be kept in the home;

+training requirements for service providers;

+program staff who will be reviewing the employer's records; and

+if applicable, nursing requirements as described on Form 1747, Acknowledgement of Nursing Requirements; and

+review and leave with the employer and DR, if applicable, printed information on how to report allegations of abuse, neglect and exploitation.

+The FMSA must provide to the employer or DR a printed or electronic copy of the HHSC CDS Option Employer Manual.

+Upon conclusion of the orientation, the FMSA and employer must complete Form 1736, Documentation of Employer Orientation by Financial Management Services Agency.

+The FMSA must receive a completed Form 1735 with required attachments signed and dated by the employer before initiation of the CDS option.

-The member, LAR or DR signs and submits all required forms for participation in the CDS option and returns the forms to the CDSA within five calendar days after the date of initial orientation.
+The member, LAR or DR signs and submits all required forms for participation in the CDS option and returns the forms to the FMSA within five business days after the date of initial orientation.

-The member and CDSA notify the service coordinator when all initiation activities are complete.
+The member and FMSA notify the service coordinator when all initiation activities are complete.
+The MCO must ensure the FMSA performs all FMSA responsibilities, including providing orientation to CDS employers.

-8242 Employer and Employee Acknowledgment
+8242 Employer and Employee Acknowledgment of Exemption from Nursing Licensure for Certain Services Delivered through CDS

-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018